OpenZeppelin/cairo-contracts/docs/Timelock.md

 Requirements:

-* the caller must be the timelock itself.
-This can only be achieved by scheduling and later executing an operation where the timelock is the target and the data is the ABI-encoded call to this function.
+* if the timelock is self-governed (meaning no one has admin privileges aside from the contract itself), the caller must be the timelock itself.
+This can only be achieved by scheduling and later executing an operation where:
+  * the timelock is the target
+  * the selector is the keccak256 hash of `update_delay`
+  * the proposed minimum delay is `new_delay`

 Parameters: